 Louis Cangiano walks us through some of the tricks of the trade for KBO!

-Hope this helped and remember to follow me @JaguarDFS on Twitter for any and all KBO/MLB questions.
+I hope this helped and good luck tonight!
+Remember to follow me on Twitter @JaguarDFS.